-In addition to his duties at NCLC, Mr. Lewis is serving as Assistant Professor of Professional Practice in the Rutgers University-Newark School of Public Affairs and Administration.
-A cum laude graduate of Morehouse College, Mr. Lewis also holds a Masters in Social Service Administration from the University of Chicago.
+In addition to his duties at NCLC, Mr. Lewis serves as an Assistant Professor of Professional Practice in the Rutgers University-Newark School of Public Affairs and Administration.
+A cum laude graduate of Morehouse College, Mr. Lewis holds a Masters in Social Service Administration from the University of Chicago.